iarxm/csim-man/index.md

 #### Bonus Double Elim w.
 Divs

 1. Repechage system with multiple finals to establish all specific placings after those in the main round final.
 And with Bonus heats to both generate motivation to earn more points and catch up with main round finalists, and to equalize heat count opportunities.
-1. The higher level seeds can choose to bypass bonus heats so to both simulate wait times found in real contests and to prepare for their main round final.
+1. The higher level seeds can choose to bypass bonus heats so to both simulate wait times found in real games and to prepare for their main round final.
 They will however be forfeiting their opportunity to extend their overall point lead.

 #### Best of Three